mtsbarbosa/mtsbarbosa/README.md

 I have been also transitioning towards functional and other languages and tools, such as Clojure, Datomic and Flutter.

 Regarding my data background, I also have a long professional experience with SQL, having Oracle and SQL Server as the main used databases.
-Also recently some interesting experience with PostgreSQL, Redis, MongoDB and Google Store
+Also recently some interesting experience with PostgreSQL, Redis, MongoDB and Google Store.
 Since some years ago, I have been acquiring some expertise with DevOps as well.
 Nowadays I can ensure a solid background with Jenkins, Docker, continuous deliveries, Bash Scripts, Varnish, and Linux server environments, together with a growing cloud knowledge with both AWS and Google Cloud.

 As a worker, I can also highlight some leadership skills, quick learning capability, strong commitment, and being a good team player.